Multidimensional constructs and moderated linear and nonlinear factor analysis: Estimation Identification

-The severe computational time led to exploring alternative estimation approaches and identifying where the bottleneck in computation is in estimating the model.
+The severe computational time led described in the Bayesian section above, I decided to explore alternative estimation approaches and identifying where the bottleneck in computation is in estimating the model.
 The reason the model in Stan was taking so long is that, under the hood, Stan is approximating the gradient, the first derivative of the posterior, for each model parameter, and then moving along this approximated curve to get to the next position in the posterior surface.
-This gradient approximation was very computationally demanding in a general multidimensional MNLFA model, leading to the excessive slowness we observed.
-To overcome this complexity, we sought an estimation approach that didn't require a numerical approximation of the gradient.
-We returned to old school maximum likelihood methods.
-Because the MNLFA model assumes a multivariate normal distribution for the responses, the likelihood function is the well-known multivariate normal, and as it turns out, the gradients for all model parameters in the MNLFA have a closed form that we can make use of when estimating the model.
+This gradient approximation was very computationally demanding in a general multidimensional MNLFA model, leading to the excessive slowness I observed.
+To overcome this complexity, I sought an estimation approach that didn't require a numerical approximation of the gradient.
+I returned to old school maximum likelihood methods.
+Because the MNLFA model assumes a multivariate normal distribution for the responses, the likelihood function is the well-known multivariate normal, and as it turns out, the gradients for all model parameters in the MNLFA have a closed form that I can make use of when estimating the model.

-Traditional methods of maximum likelihood do not incorporate regularization, but we can incorporate penalization for complexity that acts as a regularizing factor \citep{Asparouhov2024-ia}.
-Instead of directly working with the log-likelihood, we can optimize a weighted composite of the log-likelihood ($L(.)$) and a penalty ($P(.)$),
+Traditional methods of maximum likelihood do not incorporate regularization, but I can incorporate penalization for complexity that acts as a regularizing factor \citep{Asparouhov2024-ia}.
+Instead of directly working with the log-likelihood, I can optimize a weighted composite of the log-likelihood ($L(.)$) and a penalty ($P(.)$),

 where $w_0$ is the weight given to the "prior" or the penalty term, $\theta$ is the vector of all parameters being estimated, and $L_w(\theta)$ represents the composite log-likelihood.
-The penalty term can take different forms, but the method we propose is based on a splitting the parameter vector into pieces $(\theta_0, \theta_1)$ where $\theta_0$ are the non-regularized terms (e.g., baseline item intercepts, factor loadings, etc.) and where $\theta_1$ contains the DIF/impact parameters.
+The penalty term can take different forms, but the method I propose is based on a splitting the parameter vector into pieces $(\theta_0, \theta_1)$ where $\theta_0$ are the non-regularized terms (e.g., baseline item intercepts, factor loadings, etc.) and where $\theta_1$ contains the DIF/impact parameters.
 The penalty is then placed only with respect to $\theta_1$.
 A few such penalties can be defined by summing up all the squared differences among the parameters in $\theta_1$,

 where $\nu$ controls how severe the penalty for large differences among parameters in $\theta_1$. \citet{Asparouhov2024-ia} describe using the alignment penalty parameterized as $\sqrt{|\theta_i -\theta_j|+\varepsilon}$, which is approximate the same as shown above; however, using the quartic root is a smooth function and easier to differentiate and thus preferred for our purposes.